“Though he slay me, I will hope in him.” Job 13:15

 When Job loved God in the middle of his pain and suffering, his testimony glorified God in heaven, it silenced Satan in hell, and for thousands of years it has brought strength and comfort to millions of believers when they endure suffering.

-Can you give expression to your love for God (and not just His gifts) today?
+Can you express your love for God (and not just his gifts) today?